 Sexual Assault & GLBTQ Survivors

-People who identify as Gay, Lesbian, Bisexual, Transgender or Queer/Questioning (GLBTQ) are also survivors of sexual assault and face not only the barriers to seeking help that all survivors face, but also a range of obstacles that are unique to the GLBTQ community.
+Survivors who identify as Gay, Lesbian, Bisexual, Transgender or Queer/Questioning (GLBTQ) can face not only the barriers to seeking help that all survivors face, but also a range of obstacles that are unique to the GLBTQ community.
 As with opposite-sex assault, same-sex assault includes forced vaginal or anal penetration, forced oral sex, or other forced sexual activity.
 Similar to heterosexual sexual assaults, GLBTQ assaults may also occur to anyone regardless of class, gender identity, race, or culture and can be perpetrated by strangers, acquaintances and/or within the context of an otherwise consensual relationship.

 GLBTQ survivors experience the same effects and emotional reactions, and are in need of the same support and intervention services as opposite-sex assault survivors.
 However, there are also unique factors and special needs to consider for GLTBQ survivors, such as stigma, discrimination, societal homophobia, stereotypes about the gay community, and barriers to service.